ibm-cloud-docs/ContinuousDelivery/tekton_pipeline.md

 For detailed information about a selected run, click any row in the table.
 You view the `Task` definition and the steps in each `PipelineRun` definition.
 You can also view the status, logs, and details of each `Task` definition and step, and the overall status of the `PipelineRun` definition.

 ![Tekton PipelineRun details](images/tekton-pipeline-run-details.png){: caption="Figure 4.
 Tekton PipelineRun details" caption-side="bottom"}

+## Viewing details for a TaskRun pod
+{: #view_pod_details}

+To view information about the underlying Kubernetes pod for a specific `TaskRun`, click the `Task` name and then click the **Pod** tab.

+You can view the details for the pod and any related events that are reported by the worker.
+This information can help you to debug specific failures or to determine where time is spent during a run.

 ## Learn more about Tekton pipelines and resources
 {: #learn_more_tekton_pipelines}